 Hidden Valley The Villas is a new subdivision that is being built off 184th Street and Salem Road.
 It will consist of 19 zero maintenance homes.
-In addition to this subdivision, as of May 2017, there are 4 new homes that are being finished and 3 more are expected by the end of 2017.

 However, cost of living in Lawson is substantiality lower than the surrounding area, indicating that Lawson is an affordable place to live with a lot of opportunities for people to raise a family here.